vicitacal/YandexMusicDownloader/README.md

 ## Troubleshooting

-- "Access token must be specified at least once" — pass -t <token> or ensure token is saved in AppData from a previous run.
+- "Access token must be specified at least once" ï¿½ pass -t <token> or ensure token is saved in AppData from a previous run.
-- "Cannot find playlist info file" — run `download` at least once for that folder, or point verify/status to the correct folder with -p.
+- "Cannot find playlist info file" ï¿½ run `download` at least once for that folder, or point verify/status to the correct folder with -p.
-- Scheduling fails or task does not run — ensure the path to the executable will remain unchanged and that you have sufficient privileges to register scheduled tasks.
+- Scheduling fails or task does not run ï¿½ ensure the path to the executable will remain unchanged and that you have sufficient privileges to register scheduled tasks.

+---

+## Files produced / used

+- PlaylistInfo.json ï¿½ stored inside the playlist folder (SavePath).
+Contains playlist metadata and per-track status.
+- UserData.json ï¿½ stored in %AppData%\<application-folder> and used to persist last token and save path.
+- Downloaded tracks ï¿½ saved to the specified folder; existing files are skipped.

 ---